Programming the Multiverse: Part 1 - Introduction

 Wait what does the Multiverse have to do with this?

-One explanation for how quantum mechanics operates (the “Many Worlds” interpretation) states that every possible thing that can happen is randomly chosen and plays out in an infinite number of parallel universes.
-You just happen to be traveling down a certain strand of reality.
-With quantum computing, we get to “harness” this quantum randomness to solve unique problems.
+One explanation for how quantum mechanics operates (the “Many Worlds” interpretation) states that every possible thing that can happen plays out in an infinite number of parallel universes branching out from the present.
+You just happen to be traveling down a certain branch of reality.
+With quantum computing, in a sense it’s like getting to define the possible set of multiverses that emerge from the present.

 So prepare for a mind-bending ride!